A Career as a Commercial Vehicle Officer

 CVO Trainees receive approximately twenty-one weeks of intensive academic and physical training at the Missouri State Highway Patrol Law Enforcement Academy in Jefferson City.
 Self-defense, cultural diversity, firearms, arrest procedures, and state and federal laws and regulations pertaining to commercial motor vehicles are some of the topics covered during the training period.
 Following Academy graduation, each officer must serve a twelve-week period under the guidance of a veteran Field Training Officer and a one-year training period.

 Salary and Benefits

 Starting salary for a CVO is approximately $39,600 annually.
 Medical insurance, paid life insurance, and paid retirement, are among the available fringe benefits.
+Optional family health, vision, dental, and life insurance are available at the employee’s expense.
 Officers receive at least 15 vacation days and 11 paid holidays per year.
 Sick leave accumulates at a rate of ten hours per month.